astromechza/md-http/README.md

 ### Install inside your own Docker image

-I don't host a base Docker image for this binary.
+I don't host a Docker image for this binary.
 If you want to embed it in an image, use a multistep builder.
 See [Dockerfile](./Dockerfile):

 ```
 FROM golang:1-alpine AS builder